 About Natural Flea Killer:

-Kittens and puppies especially benefit from natural flea control methods
+Kittens and puppies especially benefit from natural methods of pest control.

 What is a natural flea killer?
-It can be something you already have in your cupboard, but usually this term refers to natural flea control products.
+It could be something you already have at home, but it generally refers to natural products made for pest control.

-Some of these have received lots of publicity, and others are hardly known.
-When we battled fleas, we didn't want to use some of the old standby's from years past (like flea collars).
-We learned about some natural flea remedies that I had never heard of before!
+When we battled pests, we didn’t want to use the old standbys (like flea collars).
+We discovered natural remedies I had never heard of before!
 With regular use, they are quite effective.

-For many, natural flea control means back-to-basics.
-For example, did you know a common laundry additive is quite effective at killing fleas as a natural flea powder?
-Visit this upcoming page to learn about all the different Natural Flea Remedies.
+For many, natural control means going back to basics.
+Did you know a common laundry additive works great as a natural powder?
+Visit our upcoming page to learn about all the different remedies.

 Vinegar Kills Fleas:

-Has anyone ever told you that vinegar kills fleas?
+Has anyone ever told you that vinegar can kill fleas?
 Wondering if it's true?
-And if so, how does this work?
-Not to mention does it really work?
+And if so, how does it work?
+Does it really work?

-I know I was really intrigued the first time I heard that vinegar kills fleas.
+I was intrigued the first time I heard this.
 I read up on it and went right out to try it.
-There are a few methods to this.
-One is to add the vinegar to the drinking water, and another is to apply it right to the fur.
+There are a few methods, like adding it to drinking water or applying it to the fur.

-Want to know which kind of vinegar to use?
-And how much?
-Our new page on how vinegar kills fleas will have all the details.
+Want to know which vinegar to use and how much?
+Our new page on how vinegar kills pests will have all the details.

 "What about the use of essential oils for fleas?"